Skip to main content

 def my_function(scenario_type: str) -> str:

-# Add metadata to the entire trace
+# Add metadata that applies to the full request

 update_current_trace(